Turkey : Safety by CityTurkey - safety as a country

-The majority of violent crime doesn't happen in Ankara so you really don't have to worry but do avoid deserted areas and places that are poorly lit and abandoned.
+The majority of violent crime doesn't happen in Ankara so you don't have to worry but do avoid deserted areas and places that are poorly lit and abandoned.

 TERRORISM RISK : HIGH

-Terrorism is the greatest worry for tourists, as it's been active in Turkey in the recent years.
+Terrorism is the greatest worry for tourists, as it's been active in Turkey in recent years.
 The deadliest terrorist attack happened in January 2017.
 Most of these attacks are linked to Kurdish separatist terrorist activities in south-east Turkey.

 SCAMS RISK : HIGH

-The common scam in Ankara is locals befriending tourists, taking them out for a drink, or a dinner and then expecting the tourist to pay for it.
+The common scam in Ankara is locals befriending tourists, taking them out for a drink, or dinner and then expecting the tourist to pay for it.
 Taxi drivers might try to trick you into paying more, giving you wrongful information about the price of the ride.